RubiconDeFi/docs/src/pages/docs/protocol/rubicon-market/rubicon-market.md

 # 📊 RubiconMarket

+## Overview

 The RubiconMarket smart contract implements on-chain order books and a matching engine for peer-to-peer trading of ERC-20 tokens.

-An order book is simply a list of buy and sell orders for an asset, organized by price.
+An order book is a list of buy and sell orders for an asset, sorted by price.
 This contract implements each ERC20/ERC20 order book as two double-linked sorted lists, one for the Buy-side and one for the Sell-side of the given market.

 The contract uses an escrow model for liquidity; when a limit order is placed on the book, those tokens are sent to the contract.
-If/when the order is filled, the contract matches the traders directly, and the .
+If/when the order is filled, the contract matches the traders directly and the tokens are sent.
 An order can be canceled and the contract will return the tokens to the sender.

 RubiconMarket is a derivative work of MakerDAO's [OasisDEX](https://oasisdex.com/) and inherits the open-source AGPL-3.0 license.